MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/migrate-to-bootstrap-version-5.md

 # Migrate existing site from Bootstrap version 3 to Bootstrap version 5

+You can migrate your existing websites running on Bootstrap v3 to version 5 using the PAC CLI based migration tool provided by Power Pages.

+Sites created with Bootstrap version 5 have functional parity with Bootstrap version 3; however, you may notice some minor changes between the two.
+Changes include UX improvements like spacing, icons, edges of components like buttons, text etc.

 **Pre-requisite**

 1. You need PAC CLI to use the Bootstrap upgrade tool to migrate your version 3 sites to Bootstrap version 5